 Service Level Agreements

-Most web hosting companies publish an uptime target or guarantee such as 99.5% or even 99.9%.
+Most web hosting companies publish an uptime target or guarantee such as 99.5% or 99.9%.

-In practice, this is not an onerous commitment for web hosting companies as 99.5% uptime allows 3.6 hours of unscheduled outages per month and 99.9% allows for 43.2 minutes of unscheduled outages per month and terms and conditions often exclude scheduled maintenance from their SLA commitments.
+In practice, this may not be an onerous commitment for web hosting companies as 99.5% uptime allows 3.6 hours of unscheduled outages per month and 99.9% allows for 43.2 minutes of unscheduled outages per month.
+Terms and conditions often exclude scheduled maintenance from their SLA commitments.

 Even when web hosting companies fail to meet the uptime target for the month, penalties are minimal and often rely on the client raising and proving a claim.

 For example, the penalty might be to refund the hosting charge for the month which on a typical shared web hosting Plan might be $10 or similar.
 This is poor compensation of you are running a busy e-commerce website that has been down for a whole day.

 Rather than dwelling on the promised uptime percentage, a better idea of actual reliability can be gained by checking industry forums such as the Whirlpool Web Hosting Forum and the Web Hosting Talk Forums for recent submissions about the particular web hosting company you are considering.

 Ideally choose an established web hosting company with a good track record and one that is unlikely to be bought up and gutted by a less ethical larger web hosting company.